 Certificate in Government Financial Management

-Pending final approval from the Maryland Higher Education Commission, the University of Baltimore will offer the Graduate Certificate in Government Financial Management at the Shady Grove campus (Rockville, MD), beginning in the Fall of 2018.
+As of Fall 2018, The University of Baltimore offers the Graduate Certificate in Government Financial Management at the Shady Grove campus (Rockville, MD).

 The Graduate Certificate in Government Financial Management is designed primarily for individuals who are interested in careers in government financial reporting, government auditing, and government contracting and budgeting.
 It also prepares you for the Certified Government Financial Manager and Certified Defense Financial Manager examinations.